Riverside International Raceway: Use in gaming

-The track was used in Sierra Entertainment's NASCAR Legends, NASCAR Heat and later was converted to NASCAR 4, NASCAR Racing 2002 Season, 2003 and rFactor.
+The track was used in Sierra Entertainment's NASCAR Legends (1999) and NASCAR Heat (2000), and was later converted to NASCAR 4 (2001), NASCAR Racing 2002 Season (2002), 2003 (2003), rFactor (2005), Assetto Corsa (2013), and rFactor 2 (2013).

-Riverside has also been featured in Indianapolis 500: Evolution for the Xbox 360 and can be downloaded into rFactor with all 3 options.
+Riverside has also been featured in Indianapolis 500: Evolution (2009) for the Xbox 360 and can be downloaded into rFactor with all three options.

 Closure and transformation into a shopping mall

-RIR, headed by former Los Angeles Rams player Les Richter, sold the property to real estate developer Fritz Duda in 1971 after American Raceways Inc. (which also owned Texas World Speedway, Atlanta International Raceway, Michigan International Speedway and Trenton Speedway) declared bankruptcy.
+RIR was managed by former Los Angeles Rams player Les Richter, who sold the property to real estate developer Fritz Duda in 1971 after American Raceways Inc. (which also owned Texas World Speedway, Atlanta International Raceway, Michigan International Speedway and Trenton Speedway) declared bankruptcy.
 Duda had once been a turn announcer for NASCAR's broadcasting arm Motor Racing Network plus the raceway's radio network (along with Ralph Lawler) and many felt racing would long be a part of the Riverside landscape.

-During this time, Riverside County and the newly incorporated Moreno Valley area had a growth spurt; new residents started enclosing in on the raceway and became hostile about the raceway's noise levels but, furthermore, the land the raceway was on was becoming more and more valuable such that the track was almost able to survive.
+During this time, Riverside County and the newly incorporated Moreno Valley area had a growth spurt; new residents started enclosing in on the raceway and became hostile about the raceway's noise levels but, furthermore, the land the raceway was on was becoming more and more valuable such that the track was almost unable to survive.
 However, with protests from both residents and environmentalists, Riverside's continued existence was impossible.
-(During this time, track president Dan Greenwood, who succeeded Richter in 1983, was trying to search for Riverside's replacement, Perris and Corona.)
+(During this time, track president Dan Greenwood, who succeeded Richter in 1983, was trying to search for Riverside's replacement in nearby Perris and Corona.)